 Note to All PMP Aspirants

-You have to understand this book to pass the PMP certification exam; you will see many direct questions from this guide.
-Many PMP aspirants make the mistake of not referring to this book while preparing for the exam.
+You must understand this book to pass the PMP certification exam; in fact, you will see a few questions directly from this guide.
+Many PMP aspirants make the mistake of not utilizing this book while preparing for the exam.

-Make sure that you read this guide at least two times before you take the exam.
+The most successful students will read this guide at least two times before taking the exam.

 Major Update in the PMBOK Guide

-Until the fifth edition, there was no mention of Agile concepts in the PMBOK Guide.
+Until the 5th edition, there was no mention of Agile concepts in the PMBOK Guide.

-The PMI publishes the PMBOK Guide to help project professionals learn the best practices.
-It provides the framework and the industry-leading tools and techniques to carry out a project.
-This book has industry independent knowledge and you can apply it in any field.
+The PMI publishes the PMBOK Guide to help project professionals learn the best practices in project management.
+It provides the framework and the industry-leading tools and techniques to carry out projects.
+This book has industry-independent knowledge, so you can apply it in any field.

-This was a short description of the PMBOK Guide.
+I hope this short description of the PMBOK Guide impresses on you the importance of studying it thoroughly as you prepare for the PMP exam.
 If you have any comments, you can post them in the comments section.